drhey/umarcts-sensu-plugins-statuspage/README.md

 This is a fork of the original plugin.
 Rather than having individual machines report into StatusPage, we wanted Sensu check aggregates to be the main generator of information into StatusPage.
 This took only a small reworking of the original code.
 Instead of creating StatusPage incidents for client name and check name, the handler will now look for a custom check attribute in the event data and title the StatusPage incident name after that (for ease of understanding of those looking at the StatusPage interface).

+Also The Redphone functionality required by this plugin has now been bakes in.
+So, you no longer have to clone the Redphone repo, build, and install from scratch.
+Also, proxy address and port have been added to this handler as well as the dependent redphone bits

 **handler-statuspage**

 Creates an issue on StatusPage.io and (optionally) updates a component status.